magnificent-math-club/magnificent-math-club.github.io/README.md

 ```
  bash publish.sh
 ```
     The script will do the following:
     1. ask for a brief description of the changes (to be used as git commit comment),
-2. add all changes in the folder and commit
+    2. add all changes in the folder and commit,
-3. run a script to generate the website
+    3. run a script to generate the website,
-4. push changes to github
+    4. push changes to github.

+After publishing, wait for one minute and refresh the [website](https://magnificent-math-club.github.io/).